Energy-Efficient Software Development: A Multi-dimensional Empirical Analysis of Stack Overflow: Abstract

 \section{Abstract}

-Energy consumption of software applications has emerged as a critical issue for practitioners to contemplate in their daily development processes.
-Previous studies have performed user surveys with a limited number of practitioners to comprehend practitioners' viewpoints on energy consumption.
-In this paper, we complement prior studies by conducting an empirical analysis of a meticulously curated dataset comprising 985 Stack Overflow (SO) questions concerning energy consumption.
-These questions reflect real-world energy-related predicaments faced by practitioners in their daily development activities.
-To understand practitioners' perception of energy consumption, we investigate the intentions behind these questions, their semantic topics, as well as the tag categories associated with these questions.
-Our empirical study results reveal that (i) the intentions that drive the questioners to initiate posts \bihui{and ask questions} are primarily associated with understanding a concept or how to use an API; (ii) the most prevalent topic related to energy consumption concerns computing resources; (iii) monitoring energy usage poses a challenging issue\bihui{, and it takes} the longest response time to \bihui{receive} a community \bihui{response to the questions}; and (iv) practitioners are apprehensive about energy consumption from different levels, i.e., hardware, operating systems, and programming languages, \bihui{during the development of the applications}.
-Our work furnishes insights into the issues related to energy consumption faced by practitioners.
-Our observations raise awareness among practitioners about the impact of \bihui{energy consumption on developing software systems} from different perspectives, such as coding efficiency and energy monitoring, and shed light on future research opportunities to assist practitioners in \bihui{developing} energy-efficient \bihui{software systems}. \keywords{Energy Consumption \and Stack Overflow \and Practitioners' Perceptions \and Software Applications \and Empirical Study}
+Energy consumption of software applications has emerged as a critical concern for developers to contemplate in their daily development processes.
+Previous studies have surveyed a limited number of developers to understand their viewpoints on energy consumption.
+We complement these studies by analyzing a meticulously curated dataset of 1,193 Stack Overflow (SO) questions concerning energy consumption.
+These questions capture real-world energy-related challenges in practice.
+To understand practitioners' perceptions, we investigate the intentions behind these questions, semantic topics, and associated technologies (e.g., programming languages).
+Our results reveal that: (i)~the most prevalent energy consumption topic is about balancing \gps usage; (ii)~efficiently handling data is particularly challenging, with these questions having the longest response times; (iii)~practitioners primarily ask questions to understand a concept or API related to energy consumption; and (iv)~practitioners are concerned about energy consumption across multiple levels---hardware, operating systems, and programming languages---during energy efficient software development.
+Our findings raise awareness about energy consumption's impact on software development.
+We also derive actionable implications for energy optimization at different levels (e.g., optimizing API usage or hardware accesses) during energy-aware software development.

+\begin{acks} We thank Dr. Stefanos Georgiou for his helpful discussions and feedback on the early stages of this work, and the anonymous reviewers for their insightful comments and feedback. \end{acks}